mattdistefano/mattdistefano.com/data/blog/2018/08/12/visually-hidden-and-virtual-cursors.md

 For sighted users not using a screen reader, or non-sighted users who are using one, there is no problem.
 It actually just works.
 Even if only using a keyboard, both will be able to operate the control and perceive its state correctly.

-Where we run int issues is with low-vision users using a screen-reader to *aid* but not *replace* their visual interaction.
+Where we run into issues is with low-vision users using a screen-reader to *aid* but not *replace* their visual interaction.

 If you've used a screen reader while observing the screen, you've probably noticed it draw a box around the element currently under the virtual cursor.
 This box is controlled entirely by the screen reader and is distinct from keyboard focus, meaning it will not trigger the `:focus` styles we've provided.